thirdweb-example/thirdweb-siwf/README.md

 }
 ```

-Check out our [other templates](https://thirdweb.com/templates) for more examples!
+If you have any trouble running the project, reach out in our [Discord](https://discord.com/invite/thirdweb).
+Otherwise, check out our [other templates](https://thirdweb.com/templates) for more examples!